d-krupke/cpsat-primer/README.md

 > **Found a mistake?** Please open an issue or a pull request.
 You can also just
 > write me a quick mail to `krupked@gmail.com`.

+> **Want to Contribute?** If you're interested in contributing, please open an
-> **Want to contribute?** Open an issue or write me a mail with a short
+> issue or send me an email with a brief description of your proposal.
+We can
-> description of what you want to do and then we can discuss it.
-I am happy
+> then discuss the details.
+I welcome all assistance and am open to expanding
-> about any help and very open for further content.
+> the content.
+Contributors to any section or similar input will be recognized
+> as co-authors.

 > **Want to use/share this content?** This tutorial can be freely used under
 > [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 Smaller parts can